ethereumjs/ethereumjs-monorepo/README.md

 - ["Understanding the ethereum trie"](https://easythereentropy.wordpress.com/2014/06/04/understanding-the-ethereum-trie/) blog post
 - ["Trie and Patricia Trie Overview"](https://www.youtube.com/watch?v=jXAHLqQthKw&t=26s) Video Talk on Youtube

+# EthereumJS

+See our organizational [documentation](https://ethereumjs.readthedocs.io) for an introduction to `EthereumJS` as well as information on current standards and best practices.

+If you want to join for work or do improvements on the libraries have a look at our [contribution guidelines](https://ethereumjs.readthedocs.io/en/latest/contributing.html).

 # LICENSE
 MPL-2.0